zertico/apidoc/source/index.md

 Not implemented
 ```

-The admin can edit the information contained in his own profile by accessing a route described below
+The admin can edit the information contained in his own profile by accessing the route below

 Route: *`PATCH "/api/v1/admin/company-profile"`*